thebrain85/numerauto/README.md

 'insert your publickey/secretkey here' in the code with your own API public/secret API key pair to allow the example code to upload the prediction to your account.

+See `example2.py` for an example that uses the `CommandlineExecutor` event handler to call a custom commandline once a new round is detected.
+You can modify the command line to execute your own code, e.g. `python myscript.py`, like you would do manually.
+This is an easy and quick way to make use of Numerauto's automatic detection of new rounds in Numerai.

 ## Custom event handlers
 Implementing your own event handler is easy.
 Simply create a subclass of numerauto.eventhandlers.EventHandler and overload the on_* methods that you need to implement your own functionality.
 The event handler can then be added to a Numerauto instance using the `add_event_handler` method.
 Then start the main loop of the Numerauto daemon by calling the `run` method.
-Note that this will keep running indefinitely or until interrupted using a SIGINT (ctrl-c) or SIGTERM signal.

 Currently these events are supported:
 - `def on_start(self)`: Called when the daemon starts.